Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 a) `No dimension reduction`:

-As in NTRU cryptosystem, the message recovery attack can be translated to find the closet vector to
+As in the NTRU cryptosystem, the message recovery attack can be translated to find the closet vector to
 $(\textbf{c},\textbf{0}_n)$ which lies in the lattice generated from the basis
 $$
   \mathcal{B}_{CS} = \begin{pmatrix}